Konobelodon

-Konobelodon is an extinct genus of amebelodont from southern Europe, China, and North America.
+Konobelodon is an extinct genus of amebelodont proboscidean from the Miocene of Africa, Eurasia and North America.

 Taxonomy

 Konobelodon was originally coined as a subgenus of Amebelodon, and was subsequently elevated to full generic rank in a 2014 re-appraisal of "Mastodon" atticus.
 Within Amebelodontinae, Konobelodon is closely related to Platybelodon and Torynobelodon.
 The genus Konobelodon likely originated in eastern Eurasia, with K. robustus being known from the Liushu Formation in the Gansu Province of China.
 Under this hypothesis, it diverged via separate migrations westward into Europe and western Asia, represented by K. atticus, and eastward into North America, where the genus arrived c.
 7 Ma and survived until the very end of the Miocene.
+The species Konobelodon cyrenaicus is known from the Late Miocene of North Africa, representing the latest surviving amebelodont on the African continent.